100 Notable alumni of

 -

-Dame Sian Seerpoohi Elias GNZM KC PC was the 12th chief justice of New Zealand, and was therefore the most senior member of the country's judiciary.
-She was the presiding judge of the Supreme Court of New Zealand and on several occasions acted as administrator of the Government.
+Dame Sian Seerpoohi Elias GNZM KC PC is a former New Zealand judge who served as the 12th chief justice of New Zealand, and was therefore the most senior member of the country's judiciary.
+She was the inaugural presiding judge of the Supreme Court of New Zealand and on several occasions acted as administrator of the Government.

 -